segmentio/segment-docs/src/connections/destinations/catalog/flurry/index.md

 ## Getting Started

-{% include content/connection-modes.md %}
+{{>connection-modes}}

-1. From your Segment UI’s Destinations page click on "Add Destination".
+1. From your Segment UI's Destinations page click on "Add Destination".
-2. Search for "Flurry" within the Destinations Catalog and confirm the Source you’d like to connect to.
+2. Search for "Flurry" within the Destinations Catalog and confirm the Source you'd like to connect to.
 3. Drop in your Flurry "API Key" in Segment's Settings UI.
 You can retrieve this from your Flurry Admin > Apps > API Key.
 It should look like "4KKKGS3BAK4WW8WJ93DN".
 4. Follow the instructions in the Github repos: [iOS SDK](https://github.com/segment-integrations/analytics-ios-integration-flurry) and [Android SDK](https://github.com/segment-integrations/analytics-android-integration-flurry).
 5. Once the Segment library is integrated with your app, toggle Flurry on in your Segment UI.